Salaries are annual unless otherwise stated.

 There is a shortage of veterinarians in New Zealand and this occupation is currently on New Zealand’s long term skills shortage list.

 All veterinarians working in New Zealand must be registered with the Veterinary Council of New Zealand and hold a current practising certificate.

 The number of registered veterinarians has been increasing steadily of the past few years.
-In 2016 there were 2,799 registered practising veterinarians in New Zealand compared to 2,425 five years ago in 2011.
+In 2018 there were 2,966 registered practising veterinarians in New Zealand compared to 2,312 in 2008.

 The University of Massey in Palmerston North is the only university in New Zealand offering a Bachelor of Veterinary Science degree.
 It is a five year course and is restricted to around one hundred students in each year.

 Veterinarian Salaries / Wages in 2020